DeltaXML/vscode-xslt-tokenizer/README.md

-# XSLT 3.0 / XPath 3.1 Semantic tokens
+# XPath Rising

 _This project uses the proposed API for Semantic Tokens VSCode Extensions._

-This is a VSCode extension for the syntax and semantic highlighting of XSLT and XPath.
+*XPath Rising* is a VSCode extension for the syntax highlighting of XSLT and XPath.

-The [Semantic Tokens API](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview) provides for tokens with two main attributes:
-- Token Types - such as *keyword*, *variable*
-- Token Modifiers - e.g. *documentation*, *static*

-Currently, the XSLT/XPath lexers provide only semantic token types, semantic token modifiers will be added later.

 The XSLT demo file loaded in VSCode with the extension running: